faiyazalam/WordPress-plugin-user-login-history/README.txt

 Helps you to know your website's visitors by tracking their login related information like login/logout time, country, browser and many more.

 == Description ==
-The plugin helps you to track any visitor\'s login details with the following attributes:
+The plugin helps you to track any visitor's login details with the following attributes:

 1. **Login** - Login Date-Time
 1. **Logout** - Logout Date-Time